gauharbains/Lukas-Kanade-Template-Tracker/README.md

 # Lukas-Kanade-Template-Tracker

-The Lucas Kanade Template tracker has been implemented using python and OpenCV.
-The steps and the outline of the steps followed are given below.
-The repository consists of the code and the output videos.
+- The Lucas Kanade Template tracker has been implemented using python and OpenCV.
+- The repository consists of the code and output videos.
+- The outline of the pipeline followed is shown below.
+Further information can be found in the reference paper in the repository.

 ## Outline of the Pipeline Followed :
 A brief overview of the steps followed is given below.
 Technical background and the implementation of the LK tracking algorithm are described in Section 2 of Simon and Matthew's paper.
 The reference is provided below.